A Walk With Grace

 He turned the wipers up another notch and kept driving, the storm pressing in on all sides, the scent of warm dumplings mixing with rain, and the faint, lingering perfume of Terri’s voice in his memory.

 His phone buzzed on the passenger seat.
-Jake figured it was Mrs. Chen, probably calling to thank him again.
+Could be a potential customer, Jake thought.
 Outside, the wipers dragged across the windshield, struggling to keep up with the downpour.
 He reached for the phone, and for just a moment, something in him stirred.
 A thought passed through—quiet, unbidden.
 Maybe it was Terri, calling to ask when he’d be home for dinner.
 Her voice, warm and familiar, flickered in his mind like a memory too close to touch.

-But the screen stayed dark.
+But the ringing stopped, the screen went dark.
 The moment slipped away, and in its place came a hollow ache he couldn’t shake.

 Always know your exit routes, son.
 Always have a plan.